cosmos/testnets/release/README.md

-# Cosmos Hub Public Testnet
+# Cosmos Hub Release Testnet

-The public testnet will be used to test all Gaia upgrades.
+The release testnet will be used to test all Gaia upgrades.
 It was created to mirror the state of mainnet, aside from a few modifications to the exported genesis file.
 These adjustments help provide liveness and streamlined governance-permissioned software upgrades.

 Visit the [Scheduled Upgrades](UPGRADES.md) page for details on current and upcoming versions.